Doctor of Ministry

 Admission to the Doctor of Ministry program at Fuller Seminary requires:

-- A Master of Divinity or its equivalent, or a Master of Arts of a theological nature of at least 96 quarter units (64 semester units) from an approved accredited school.
-Those with an MA degree may be admitted to a special 60-unit track (plus language).
-To learn more about MDiv equivalency please contact an advisor at 626.584.5318 firstname.lastname@example.org.
+- One of the following theological master’s degrees: A Master of Divinity (or its equivalent), a theological Master of Arts of at least 80 quarter units (54 semester units), or a Masters of Arts in Global Leadership of at least 72 quarter units (48 semester units) from an approved accredited school.
+Those holding an MDiv degree may be admitted to the 48-uni DMin program; those holding an MA degree may be admitted to a special 60-unit program (plus language); those with an MAGL degree may be admitted to a special 64-unit track (plus language).
+To learn more about MDiv equivalency, please contact an advisor at 626.584.5315 or email@example.com.

-- A ministerial leadership position.
-The DMin program is designed for ministry leaders to continue to learn and grow without having to leave their ministry context.
+- A current ministerial leadership position.
+The DMin program is designed for ministry leaders to earn their degree without leaving their current ministry context .

-- A minimum of three years of ministerial leadership experience after receiving the MDiv or MA degree.
+- A minimum of three years of ministerial leadership experience after receiving the MDiv, MA, or MAGL degree.

-- Twelve quarter units of Greek or 8 quarter units of Hebrew (or their equivalent in semester units).
+- One course in either New Testament Greek or Old Testament Hebrew (or their equivalent in semester units).
 This requirement may also be met through a course in the DMin program.

 - Evidence of academic writing and critical thinking ability in the form of a writing sample (see the online application for details).